liujingbreak/ts-l12n/README.md

 	}
 	```

- - Manually replace those "text" with different language, here we pretent this is done by a Translate App.
+ - Manually replace those "text" with different language, here we assume this is done by a Translation App.
   The final replaced files will be like:
 ```
 <div class="actions">